crimsoncore/thev/src/dll_hijack.md

 # DLL Hijacking/Sideloading

+> WHAT ARE DLLs : At its core, a Dynamic Link Library (DLL) is a file containing code and data that multiple programs can use simultaneously.
+DLLs are a crucial component in the Windows operating system because Windows heavily relies on them for pretty much anything.
+Think of it as a shared repository of functionality, accessible to any application that needs it.
+Unlike static libraries, which are integrated into an application at compile time, DLLs are loaded into memory at runtime, providing a level of flexibility and modularity that is essential for software integrity.
+Each process started on Windows uses DLLs in order to operate properly.
+Additionally, DLLs can be also custom made, which means that for different software vendors, dedicated DLLs can be encountered.
+Usually they are programmed in C/C++, however, this is not the only option.

 > ***IMPORTANT***: We achieve not only `Privilege Escalation`, but also `code-execution` and `persistence`!!!

 > Additionally, DLL Hijacking bypasses application whitelisteng (applocker/WDAC) and breaks the EDR execution chain, as the DLL is loaded by a signed microsoft executable (i.e. Onedrive), dns/http requests are no longer abnormal